Mlevngr/Mlevngr.github.io/_pages/about.md

 	- Use VCS to verify the function of Tinycore based on RISC-V on the test platform.
 	- Use DC compiler to synthesize four different hardware description ALUs, and analyze the comprehensive report to compare and analyze different parameters.

-# 💻 Internships
-- *2021.10 - 2022.05, Research Intern*, **Institute of VLSI Design of HFUT**

-	Investigate the background of Network on Chip router, and improve the [Packet Connected Circuit(PCC)-based NoC router](https://github.com/BoChen-Ye/Network-on-Chip-Router-Based-on-Packet-Connected-Circuit) structure and routing algorithm.
-	The RTL level design of the router using Verilog and its implementation and verification on FPGA.
-My graduation thesis received A grade, and this project was continued to be improved by other student to prepare for publication.

 # 🎖 Honors and Awards
 - *2022,* My bachelor thesis of NoC get A grade.